Enalean/tuleap-documentation-en/languages/en/user-guide/backlog.rst

    :alt: Burnup and burndown view
    :name: Burnup and burndown view

-   Agile Dashboard: Burnup and burndown view
+   Backlog: Burnup and burndown view

-To configure a burnup and burndown charts please refer to (:ref:`burnup_administration`) part of documentation.
+To configure a burnup and burndown charts please refer to :ref:`burnup_administration` part of documentation.

 .. _plugin_velocity: